tkvarun35/WP-project/README.md

 ```
 Ensure that Port 80 is available on your system.
 Otherwise, it will exit.

 ![image](https://github.com/tkvarun35/WP-project/assets/101339065/3e990a35-25ba-4c1e-8957-88d41f0bb856)

-Provide the details otherwise, it will take defaults
+Provide the details otherwise, it will take defaults.

 ![image](https://github.com/tkvarun35/WP-project/assets/101339065/294cf5d0-52d7-470c-a907-edc1855b4521)

 After successful execution, you can see the screen below.
 And a docker-compose file will be generated in the directory.

 ![image](https://github.com/tkvarun35/WP-project/assets/101339065/36bd5d89-e976-44f0-867e-632411bb30a3)

 You'll also get to see options for subcommands (enable/disable/delete/exit) to interact with the image.

 ![image](https://github.com/tkvarun35/WP-project/assets/101339065/dfca5b99-e929-462f-aa9b-7ea3017d93e0)

 **enable**: It will enable the site for you.<br />